Back to Search Results

 - PhD Educational Psychology, University of Connecticut, 2008

-Anthony Artino is a tenured Professor in the Department of Health, Human Function, and Rehabilitation Sciences at The George Washington University School of Medicine and Health Sciences (SMHS).
-He received his PhD in educational psychology from the University of Connecticut and, prior to joining SMHS in the spring of 2020, served as Professor and Deputy Director for the Center of Health Professions Education at the Uniformed Services University of the Health Sciences.
+Anthony Artino is a tenured professor and the Associate Dean for Evaluation and Educational Research at the George Washington University School of Medicine and Health Sciences (SMHS).
+He received his PhD in educational psychology from the University of Connecticut and, prior to joining SMHS in the spring of 2020, served as the Deputy Director and co-founder of the Center for Health Professions Education at the Uniformed Services University of the Health Sciences.
 While serving in this role, Dr. Artino was an active duty Naval Officer, accruing more than 23 years of leadership experience and retiring in 2020 as a Captain in the U.S. Navy’s Medical Service Corps.
 In his current role at SMHS, Dr. Artino teaches graduate courses, conducts research, mentors students and junior faculty, and provides administrative leadership in evaluation and educational research.

 As a researcher, he has been the principal or associate investigator on several extramurally funded research projects.
 His most highly cited works are a blend of research and education articles on topics ranging from analyzing and interpreting survey data, understanding academic motivation and self-regulated learning among medical students and practicing physicians, measuring long-term physician outcomes, and developing surveys for educational research.
 Dr. Artino is deputy editor for the Journal of Graduate Medical Education, assistant editor for Academic Medicine, and associate editor for Perspectives on Medical Education.
 He is also a Fellow of the Association for Medical Education in Europe and the Aerospace Medical Association.
 Dr. Artino has published and presented around the globe on topics ranging from self-regulated learning and assessment to scholarly dissemination and the responsible conduct of research.